sajjaphani/learn-java/README.md

 An [UncaughtExceptionHandler](https://docs.oracle.com/javase/7/docs/api/java/lang/Thread.UncaughtExceptionHandler.html) can be configured to be invoked when a Thread abruptly terminates due to an uncaught exception.

 This [example](/src/org/learnjava/concurrent/UncaughtExceptionHandlerTest.java) describes different ways to configure the uncaught exception handler.

+### Shutdown Hooks

+Shutdown hooks allows developers to plug in a piece of code to be executed when the JVM is shutting down.
+This [example](/src/org/learnjava/ShutdownHookExample.java) shows the configuration of a shutdown hook.
+[Design of the Shutdown Hooks API](https://docs.oracle.com/javase/1.5.0/docs/guide/lang/hook-design.html) provides details regarding design decisions of the Java Shutdown Hooks API

 ### Synchronous Queue